UK Apprenticeship Overhaul: What are the changes and how will they impact your social value offer?

 By Tilly Crowhurst Samtaler Social Value Consultant

-Apprenticeships in the UK are currently undergoing significant changes which will have a significant impact on social value commitments.
+Apprenticeships in the UK are undergoing significant changes, which will have a significant impact on social value commitments.
 Requirements for suppliers to generate Apprenticeships are a common feature in public sector social value tenders and most large suppliers to the public sector will have some kind of apprenticeship offer in their social value toolkit.

 How do apprenticeships create Social Value?